SAT Test Dates 2021-2022: Ultimate Guide For Choosing The Right Date

 Important Note: ✶✶The late registration deadline is one week earlier if you are registering via mail.

-✶✶✶SAT Essay scores are generally released within ten days of the multiple-choice scores.
+✶✶✶SAT Essay scores generally release within ten days of the multiple-choice scores.

 Official SAT Test Dates 2021 (International)